nomeata/haskell-for-readers/haskell-for-readers.md

 isRed _ = False
 ```

-The type `Bool` that we have already used before is nothing else but one of these enumeration types, defined as
+The type `Bool` that we have already used before is merely one of these enumeration types, defined as
 ```haskell
 data Bool = False | True
 ```